Sofipet/My_Data_World/ML_Projects/Prompts & Agents in Langchain/README.md

 This project demonstrates different ways of using **Large Language Models (LLMs)** and **LangChain agents** for automation, search, and business analytics.

----

-## 1. 📌 Calling an LLM with a Basic Prompt
+## Calling an LLM with a Basic Prompt

 We start by calling OpenAI and HuggingFace (Mistral) models with a simple request:

 **Prompt**:
 *"Explain briefly what quantum computing is, its advantages and current research.
 Answer ≤200 characters."*

-- **OpenAI Response** → More general, high-level explanation.
-- **Mistral Response** → More specific, included examples (Shor’s and Grover’s algorithms).

-👉 **Observation**: Mistral produced more detailed, example-driven answers, while OpenAI gave a concise overview.
+**Observation**: Mistral produced more detailed, example-driven answers, while OpenAI gave a concise overview.

----

-## 2. 📝 Creating a Parameterized Prompt
+## Creating a Parameterized Prompt

-We used **PromptTemplate** to create a flexible text generation template.
+Used **PromptTemplate** to create a flexible text generation template.

 **Topics tested**:
 - Bayesian methods in ML